dmrauch/mlops-prefect/README.md

 - [ ] How best to generate visualisations and dataframe printouts during intermediate steps of the pipeline and transport them outside?
   - I'm not sure all of this diagnostic information should be logged to *MLflow*
+  - Perhaps that's what [artifact](https://docs.prefect.io/latest/concepts/artifacts/) mechanism is for

 ## Thoughts and Notes